Efficient Sparse Secure Aggregation for Federated Learning: Privacy Proof of SecureSum Algorithm

-We will now prove that the views of $A$ in the real world and in the ideal world are indistinguishable.
+\textbf{Indistinguishability of Views.} We will now prove that the views of $A$ in the real world and in the ideal world are indistinguishable.
 In the real world, the adversary $A$ receives from honest parties the following messages

 If $S \notin J$, then by construction, $\forall (i,j) \in [1, C] \times J, R_{i,j}$ are independently and uniformly random in $\mathbb{Z}_m^n$ (see L.2 in Alg.~\ref{algo:secure-sum}).
-Thus, the views of the adversary $A$ in the real world and in the ideal world are indistinguishable.
+Thus, the views of the adversary~$A$ in the real world and in the ideal world are indistinguishable.

 If $S \in J$, since $J \subsetneq [1, S]$, then $[1, S-1] \bigcap \overline{J}$ is not empty.
-Let $j^*$ be one element of $[1, S-1] \bigcap \overline{J}$, and with it rewrite $R_{i, S}$ as
+Let $j^*$ be one element of $[1, S-1] \bigcap \overline{J}$, and with it rewrite~$R_{i, S}$ as

 By construction, $ \forall i \in [1,C]$, the values $R_{i, j^*}$ are uniformly random in $\mathbb{Z}_m^n$ (see L.2 in Alg.~\ref{algo:secure-sum}).
-By applying Lemma~\ref{lemma:uniformly-random}, $\forall i \in [1,C]$, the values $R_{i, S}$ are uniformly random in $\mathbb{Z}_m^n$.
+By applying Lemma~\ref{lemma:uniformly-random},~$\forall i \in [1,C]$, the values $R_{i, S}$ are uniformly random in $\mathbb{Z}_m^n$.

-This proves that all messages received by $A$ are independently and uniformly random in $\mathbb{Z}_m^n$, and thus, the views of the adversary $A$ in the real world and in the ideal world are indistinguishable.
+This proves that all messages received by $A$ are independently and uniformly random in $\mathbb{Z}_m^n$, and thus, the views of the adversary~$A$ in the real world and in the ideal world are indistinguishable.

 \centerline{ \textsc{Case II: $1 \leq q \leq C-2$} }